EddyF/eddyf_videochat/README.md

 # Video Chat Application

-A Video-Chat widget that can be setup modified & adapted to work on your website or app.
+A Flash Video-Chat widget that can be setup on your website or app, effortlessly.
 The Video Component enables peer assisted networking using the Real Time Media Flow Protocol (RTMFP) within the Adobe Flash® Platform.

 ## Requirements

-1. PHP
+* PHP
-2. MYSQL
+* MYSQL
-2. FLASH/FLEX EDITOR OF YOUR CHOUCE(I strongly suggest Flash Builder)
+* FLASH/FLEX EDITOR OF YOUR CHOUCE(I strongly suggest Flash Builder)
-3. WEB SERVER
+* WEB SERVER

 ## Installation

-* go to http://labs.adobe.com/technologies/cirrus/  and sign up for a developer key
+1. go to http://labs.adobe.com/technologies/cirrus/  and sign up for a developer key
-* Specify your developer key in DeveloperKey constant in VideoChatByEddyF.mxml
+2. Specify your developer key in DeveloperKey constant in VideoChatByEddyF.mxml
-* Specify the URL of your web service in WebServiceUrl constant in VideoChatByEddyF.mxml
+3. Specify the URL of your web service in WebServiceUrl constant in VideoChatByEddyF.mxml
-* Create a database and the registration table
+4. Create a database and the registration table (Run the script bellow)

 CREATE TABLE IF NOT EXISTS `registrations` (
   `id` BIGINT(20) NOT NULL AUTO_INCREMENT,